VLamax: Elite Coaches Secret Weapon

 Are you a cyclist looking to sprint faster than Wout van Aert?
 Or a triathlete dreaming of racing with Jan Frodeno at the next Ironman World Championships?
-These may be hard goals, but a good way to start working towards them is to understand a very important metric of human performance: VLamax.
-Because during both of these kinds of efforts, VLamax plays a crucial role.
+These may be hard goals, but a good way to start working towards them is to understand a very important metric of human performance: VLamax (also: glycolytic power).
+During both a sprint and a triathlon, VLamax plays a crucial role.

 Never heard of VLamax and this all sounds like blasphemy to you?
 Read on and you’ll understand.

 Table of Contents

 Before we start, let’s first talk about the definition.
 VLamax stands for the maximum production rate of lactate in your muscles.
 Let’s break it down:

 - V̇ is volume over time.
 Just like in VO2max it’s about the flux rate

 Since lactate is produced in the muscle, we say VLamax is the maximum (max) production rate (V̇) of lactate (La) in the muscles.